sageserpent-open/NTestCaseBuilder/README.markdown

 There is a harness utility that will trap any exceptions propagated out of the parameterised unit test run under its control; when it traps the exception, the harness will create a *signature* that can be used to completely synthesize the test case exposing the bug.
 The signature and the exception are packaged into a special wrapper exception - examining this in the debugger allows special one-off unit tests to be written that instruct the factory to go directly to creating the failing test case; so these one-off tests can be used to perform the actual debugging.

-Oh, one last thing: when a test case is produced that exposes a bug, it is inconvenient to have to repeatedly re-run the entire unit test when restarting a debugging session; one has to wait patiently while the parameterised unit test is presented all over again with a sequence of successful test cases leading up to the one where the test failure occurs.

-There is a harness utility that will trap any exceptions propagated out of the parameterised unit test run under its control; when it traps the exception, the harness will create a *signature* that can be used to completely synthesize the test case exposing the bug.
-The signature and the exception are packaged into a special wrapper exception - examining this in the debugger allows special one-off unit tests to be written that instruct the factory to go directly to creating the failing test case; so these one-off tests can be used to perform the actual debugging.

 Walk me through an example!
 ---------------------------